Back to blog

 • edit and delete events arriving later

-• tenant permissions that look correct but are not fully usable yet
+• tenant permissions that look correct but aren't fully usable yet

 Testing